Another Banzai Badger

 It was while I was happily riding down the last section of Admirals Road that I encountered my own Banzai Badger.
 I heard quite a lot of rustling in the undergrowth to my right which drew my attention to that side.
 I was somewhat surprised therefore when a badger shot out from the left hand side of the track and decided that the best thing to do was run across in front of my bike, and then run along the track for a good few yards almost under the front wheel of my bike before darting back into the undergrowth.

-After the Stig’s brush with the Nadger Badger, I have to admit that my own balls withdrew back into my body cavity as I tired not to run straight over the swerving badger, and the skid marks, both on the trail (and in my pants), don’t bear thinking about.
+After the Stig’s brush with the Nadger Badger, I have to admit that my own balls withdrew back into my body cavity as I tried not to run straight over the swerving badger, and the skid marks, both on the trail (and in my pants), don’t bear thinking about.

 The rest of my ride was uneventful, but I have to wonder why we are suddenly the targets for badger attacks.
 Evidently the big black and white buggers have got it in for us mountain bikers, and now my fevered imagination is filled with the idea of teams of Banzai Badgers wrapping their white head bands around their heads as they prepare for their final kamikaze missions to bring down mountain bikers.